Review work hours in a time tracking calendar

-Timen helps your team create and review time entries in one calendar, so it is easier to log work quickly, switch between day, week, and month views, and keep timesheets accurate.
+Timen helps your team create and review work hours in one calendar, so it is easier to spot missing time, keep project timesheets accurate, and prepare clean reports or invoices.

-A calendar makes it easier to see what happened across the week than a long list of entries, and it also gives people a fast place to add new entries when they need quick time creation.
+A time tracking calendar makes it easier to see what happened across the week than a long list of entries, and it also gives people a fast place to add work hours when they need quick time creation.

 When something looks off, they can fix it quickly and move on with confidence.